-Breitenbush Hot Springs are a series of geothermal springs along the Breitenbush River in the Willamette National Forest.
+Breitenbush Hot Springs is a series of geothermal springs along the Breitenbush River in the Willamette National Forest.
 Managed by the USDA Forest Service, Lower Breitenbush Hot Springs is located 600 feet downstream of the Breitenbush Hot Springs Retreat and Conference Center.

-The hot mineral-rich water on the banks of the Breitenbush River is revered for their curative and rejuvenating properties.
+The hot mineral-rich water on the banks of the Breitenbush River is revered for its curative and rejuvenating properties.
 The hot springs have been used by local residents and travelers since the time this site was discovered in the 1840s.